 1. Make a reservation!

 Unless you plan to arrive before 7am on opening day, make a reservation and make it early.
 We booked our site for the whole weekend, and pre-paid.
-With the reservation costs and camping fees it was less than $80 for three nights so still very affordable.
 You have until 11am the morning AFTER your first night to claim your site, which is exactly what we did.
-Note: when reviewing available sites, the acronym FCFS stands for “First Come, First Served” (those are the 7am families) – a park like Sasquatch will have about half of their sites set aside for this.
+Note: when reviewing available sites, the acronym FCFS stands for “First Come, First Served” (those are the 7am families) – a park like Sasquatch which is busy does have some sites set aside for this.

 2. Take the forecast with a grain of salt.

 A few families bailed this weekend because the forecast called for rain.
 While this prediction was helpful (we packed extra tarps and rain gear) we only saw a 2-minute sprinkle in the woods.
 Remember that the forecast can be wrong (either way) and campgrounds are often shadier (cooler on hot days, protected on rainy ones) than surrounding areas.